 A thread that has visibility to another thread object t can test t.isAlive() to determine if the thread has been created and has not terminated yet.

-See 6.62 for a discussion on ThreadGroup.Java provides a thread groupThreadGroups class that provide contains a mechanism for multiple threads to be treated as one object, rather than as individual objects (note that adding a thread to a group is a one-at-a-time activity).
-Thus, a single method call can be used to interrupt, suspend or resume all of the threads within a group.
-However, many of these functions methods have been deprecated, flawed, or are insecure and thus it is no longer recommended that this thread group class be used.
+See 6.62 for a discussion on ThreadGroup.

 The Java ExecutorService is a framework provided by the JDK that simplifies the execution of tasks in asynchronous mode.
 The abstraction through the use of the framework relieves the developer from doing direct thread management by separating thread management and creation from the rest of the application.
 It allows the developer to create tasks and allows the framework to decide how, when and where to execute the task.
 Effectively executors execute potentially concurrent code but use the resources of underlying concurrency agents (such as threads) to perform the calculations.
 The underlying concurrency agents are not discarded but are reused for other executor computations.
 This means that the user is not concerned with thread creation or termination, although issues related to shared data and synchronization still apply.